Electric classic cars: iconic models reinvented for the 21st century

 According to Lunny: "Our main focus is on converting these (once) thirsty gas-guzzlers to zero-emission vehicles, to ensure their charm and allure can continue to be enjoyed for years to come.
 It's vitally important to us that our cars retain their original appeal.
 Our aim is to articulate and enhance the underlying beauty of an iconic motor, offering a truly unique and eco-friendly drive for the car enthusiast of the future."

-Founded by David Lorenz and based close to the Silverstone Grand Prix circuit in Northamptonshire, Lunaz Design (www.lunaz.design) employs former Aston Martin, Ferrari, Jaguar, Volkswagen and McLaren staff, working on high-end conversions of exclusive classic cars such as the Jaguar XK120 (above), Rolls-Royce Phantom V, Rolls-Royce Silver Cloud and various Bentleys.
+Founded by David Lorenz and based close to the Silverstone Grand Prix circuit in Northamptonshire, Lunaz Design (www.lunaz.design) employs former Aston Martin, Ferrari, Jaguar, Volkswagen and McLaren staff, working on high-end conversions of exclusive classic cars such as the Jaguar XK120, Rolls-Royce Phantom V, Rolls-Royce Silver Cloud and Bentley Continental.
 The XK120 gets an 80kWh battery pack and the Rolls-Royces a 120kWh unit.

 In February 2020, the company announced that it would be doubling its workforce in response to increased demand for its products, and in June 2020 it reported a further surge in demand as countries around the world emerged from coronavirus lockdown measures.
-In August 2020, Lunaz announced a production run of 30 of its Rolls-Royce Phantom and Silver Cloud conversions, with prices starting at £350,000.
+In August 2020, Lunaz announced a production run of 30 of its Rolls-Royce Phantom and Silver Cloud conversions, with prices starting at £350,000, while March 2021 saw confirmation of a similar production run of classic Bentley Continentals, for a similar price.

 In December 2020, Lunaz announced that it'll produce an initial run of 50 electric classic-era Range Rovers (pictured above), with deliveries set for summer 2021.
 Each of Lunaz's electrified Range Rovers benefits from a ground-up restoration and boasts four-wheel drive, uprated suspension and improved brakes.
 Two specifications are offered – Town and Country – along with a choice of two wheelbase lengths and a host of bespoke options; prices start at £245,000 before taxes.